p-ranav/walnut.v1/README.md

 }
 ```

 To take advantage of UTF-8, Walnut treats bytes higher than 127 as perfectly ordinary characters.
-In the following example, ```string⏵contains``` is just a variable name - ```⏵``` is not some special operator.

 ```javascript
 string⏵contains := function(string, character) {